Asso70/Develhope-HTML-01/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning web programming
 - 💞️ I’m looking to collaborate on my company's projects
-- 📫 How to reach me: I'm on Slack with my name similar to this nick ;-)
+- 📫 How to reach me:

 <!---
 Asso70/Asso70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.